facebook/react/docs/docs/reference-test-renderer.md

 testInstance.type
 ```

-`type` is a Component type of the testInstance.
+The component type corresponding to this test instance.
+For example, a `<Button />` component has a type of `Button`.

 ### `testInstance.props`